 On the CBS series, Walter O’Brien (Gabel) and his team of brilliant misfits are the country’s last line of defense against lurking high-tech threats.
 As Team Scorpion, these members of Homeland Security’s think tank solve the nation’s crises, even as they help one other on their quest to fit in.
 At the start of season four, they find themselves working with their nemesis, Mark Collins (Leonard), to prevent the extinction of the human race.
 Meanwhile, Walter and Paige (McPhee) feel awkward as they try to navigate their new relationship.

 The ratings are typically the best indication of a show’s likelihood of staying on the air.
 The higher the ratings (particularly in the 18-49 demo), the better the chances for survival.
 This chart will be updated as new ratings data becomes available — usually the next day, around 11:30am EST/8:30am PST.
 Refresh to see the latest.

-12/12 update: You can see the rest of the latest night’s ratings.
+3/20 update: You can see the latest night’s ratings in context.

 Note: If you’re not seeing the updated chart, please try reloading the page or view it here.

 For comparisons: The third season of Scorpion averaged a 1.20 rating in the 18-49 demographic with 7.23 million total viewers (live + same day ratings).

 Note: These are the Live + Same Day Ratings which include “live” viewing plus delayed DVR viewing, up until 3am local time that same night.
 Ratings marked with an “*” are the fast affiliate ratings and will be updated with the Live+SD numbers when they are made available.
 Typically, networks get paid for C+3 ratings which includes DVR viewing within three days of the original airing when commercials are watched.
 Those numbers are rarely released to the press.

 What do you think?
 Do you still like Scorpion TV series?
 Should CBS cancel or renew it for a fifth season?